arahi7860/installfest/ruby.md

 which ruby
 ```

-The output should return a line that looks something like this:
+The output should return a line in the terminal that looks something like this:

 ```shell